 Get the best pet carrier you can afford.
 You will be carrying it around for hours, and your dog will need enough room and padding to feel comfortable for the duration of the trip.
 I prefer a carrier with pockets to hold the dog’s accessories and a small bag of food.

 Look for an airline approved carrier with either hard or soft sides.
-Louise from PetCarrierVerdict says that a hard-sided carrier won’t collapse on your pet and protects them if you bump into other people in a busy airport.
+A hard-sided carrier won’t collapse on your pet and protects them if you bump into other people in a busy airport.
 However, a soft-sided carrier is lightweight and can be slightly squished down to fit under the seat.

 Most airline approved carriers are designed to be acceptable by most airlines, but you should double-check your airline’s website to ensure your carrier’s dimensions are acceptable.
 You can have two carry-ons in-cabin, one will be your dog carrier, the other can be a purse, laptop bag or backpack that fits under the seat, though you can place it in the overhead bin during the flight.